Global Terrorism Database: Data

-The manner of encoding of the data is described in a codebook, also available as PDF download from the website.
-The codebook states that the database was designed to be "useful to as broad an audience as possible" and that hence researchers chose to "err on the side of inclusiveness."
+The manner in which the data is encoded is described in a codebook which is available as a PDF file which can be downloaded from the website.
+The codebook states that the database was designed to be "useful to as broad an audience as possible" and hence, researchers chose to "err on the side of inclusiveness."

 History

 In 2001, the University of Maryland, College Park obtained a large database of terrorist attacks from 1970 to 1997 collated by Pinkerton Global Intelligence Services.
 Data from 1993 was missing because it got lost in an office move by Pinkerton.
 Although START attempted to retrospectively code these events, they believe that around 85% of the original data is still missing; as such, data from 1993 is not included in the main database, however the surviving data is still available to download separately.
 With funding from the National Institute of Justice, the University of Maryland finished digitizing the data in December 2005.
 In April 2006, the National Consortium for the Study of Terrorism and Responses to Terrorism (START), working with the Center for Terrorism and Intelligence Studies (CETIS), received additional funding from the Human Factors Division of the Department of Homeland Security (DHS) to extend the GTD beyond 1997.
 The data generated for 1997 to 2007 was then harmonized with the Pinkerton data from 1970 to 1997 to create a unified database of terrorist events from 1970 to 2007 (excluding 1993).
 New years were periodically added, and as of August 2014, the data goes up to 2014.

 The GTD was formally introduced in a paper in Terrorism and Political Violence by Gary LaFree and Laura Dugan of START, published in 2007.
 An update on the GTD by LaFree was published by Perspectives on Terrorism in 2010.
 Another update was published in Evidence-based Counterterrorism Policy in 2012.
 In 2017, Benjamin Acosta and Kristen Ramos published the 1993 Terrorism and Political Violence Dataset, which marks a comprehensive recollection of the previously missing 1993 data.

 In 2018, the GTD suffered a lapse in funding that caused projects and updates to be temporarily put on hold.
 The Department of Defense Combating Terrorism and Technical Support Office and the German Federal Foreign Office were able to provide short-term funds which enabled the GTD to put out their report for 2018, but the Global Terrorism Database continues to seek funding for the long term.
 If they are not able to get it, they will be unable to update for the indefinite future and the GTD may not remain free as a result.